carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 [..truncated..]
 ~~~
 {: .output}

-Two asterisks in the file path, i.e. `**`, works like `*` but will also search sub directories.
-This syntax is generally used for matching complete paths.

 You can change the behaviour of `Channel.fromPath` method by changing its options.
 A list of `.fromPath` options is shown below.